PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/tutorial-v2-javascript-auth-code.md

 graphMailEndpoint: "https://graph.microsoft.com/v1.0/me/messages"
 ```

-## <a name="use-microsoft-authentication-library-msal-to-sign-in-user"></a>Kullanıcı oturumu açmak için Microsoft kimlik doğrulama kitaplığı 'nı (MSAL) kullanma
+## <a name="use-the-microsoft-authentication-library-msal-to-sign-in-user"></a>Kullanıcı oturumu açmak için Microsoft kimlik doğrulama kitaplığı 'nı (MSAL) kullanın

 ### <a name="pop-up"></a>Açılır pencere